 Risk of progression of prostate cancer

-Prostate cancer can also be classified according to the risk of progression or recurrence – low risk, intermediate risk or high risk of progression.
-For this evaluation, which may influence the therapeutic approach, consideration is given to clinical stage, PSA, and Gleason score.
+Prostate cancer can also be classified according to the risk of progression or recurrence – low risk, intermediate risk, or high risk of progression.
+For this evaluation, which may influence the therapeutic approach, consideration is given to the clinical stage, PSA, and Gleason score.